 Webinar: Corporate Human Rights Benchmark at Five: Using the 2022 Findings for Investor Action on Due Diligence

-The Investor Alliance for Human Rights and the World Benchmarking Alliance’s Corporate Human Rights Benchmark (CHRB) are pleased to host a webinar to share with institutional investors the findings from the 2022 assessment of 127 companies in the food and agriculture, ICT manufacturing, and automotive manufacturing sectors.
+The Investor Alliance for Human Rights and the World Benchmarking Alliance’s Corporate Human Rights Benchmark (CHRB) were pleased to host a webinar to share with institutional investors the findings from the 2022 Benchmark assessment of 127 companies in the food and agriculture, ICT manufacturing, and automotive manufacturing sectors.
 Key insights from the assessment will assist investors with their engagement of benchmarked companies.

 For the past five years, CHRB has assessed the largest companies across five sectors on a set of human rights indicators that reflect expectations for rights-respecting corporate conduct as detailed in the UN Guiding Principles on Business and Human Rights and the OECD Due Diligence Guidance for Responsible Business Conduct.

 The CHRB 2022 Insights Report examines the evolution of the scores of 57 food and agriculture products companies over the past five years, 43 ICT manufacturing companies over three years, and 29 automotive manufacturing companies over two years.
 One key finding indicates that while corporate respect for human rights has gained momentum, policymakers need to take measures to accelerate action and close gaps through mandated corporate disclosures and human rights due diligence.